Early Action Deadline

 From the first use of anesthesia to the modern biotech boom, Boston has long been the world’s healthcare innovation hub.
 Suffolk students and alumni are adding to that legacy by advancing cancer treatment and healthcare policy.

 Precise, minimally invasive treatments help target cancer while sparing a patient’s healthy cells.
 Our radiation therapy majors train with world-renowned experts at Massachusetts General Hospital, Dana-Farber Cancer Institute, Brigham and Women's Hospital, and other partner institutions to calculate and deliver just the right doses of cancer-killing rays.
-And once they graduate, they're routinely hired by these prestigious employers.
+Graduate students in our brand-new Master of Science in Medical Dosimetry further hone their expertise in this complex field.
+And once they graduate, they're routinely hired by prestigious employers.